-Dedicated to continually exploring and developing, the quartet has studied with a wide range of leading musicians.
-As students of the Australian National Academy of Music, the Partridge String Quartet were mentored by Caroline Henbest, Robin Wilson, Sophie Rowell, Howard Penny and Timothy Young.
-They have been mentored by members of the Australian String Quartet and performed in masterclasses with international artists such as Igor Naidin from the Borodin String Quartet, Gerhard Schultz from the Alban Berg Quartet, cellist Alban Gerdhart, violinist Andrew Haveron and Christian-Pierre La Marca from Trio Dali.
+Continually developing as an ensemble, the quartet has studied with a wide range of leading musicians.
+As graduates of ANAM, the quartet has been mentored by Caroline Henbest, Robin Wilson, Sophie Rowell, Howard Penny and Timothy Young.
+They have been mentored by members of the Dover Quartet, Australian String Quartet and performed in masterclasses with international artists such as Igor Naidin from the Borodin String Quartet, Gerhard Schultz from the Alban Berg Quartet, cellist Alban Gerdhart, violinist Andrew Haveron and Christian-Pierre La Marca from Trio Dali.
 In 2018, the quartet received the Husky Energy Artist Award after they were selected as one of 10 string quartets internationally for a 3-week string quartet program residency at the Banff Centre of Arts and Creativity in Canada.
 During the program, they were tutored by music faculty from Harvard and Julliard, the JACK Quartet, Eybler Quartet, Parker Quartet and prolific American composer Paul Wiancko.
 The program culminated with multiple performances at the Rolston Recital Hall and collaborations with other international artists for the world premiere of a String Octet by emerging American composer Isaac Blumfield.